mhgolestan/SoftwareProductionCourse/README.md

 # SoftwareProductionCourse
-The tasks for the Software Production course
+The assignments for the [Software Production course](https://ohjelmistotuotanto-hy.github.io/)